cbolisetti/multiappfracflow/README.md

 ## The diffusion equation with a mixed-dimensional problem

 The "fracture" and "matrix" in the previous section were identical spatial domains.
 In this section, the diffusion equation is used to explore a mixed-dimensional problem, where the fracture is a 1D line "living inside" the 2D matrix.
-The "conforming" case is explored using a non-MultiApp approach and a MultiApp approach, while the "nonconforming" case can only be explored using a MultiApp approach.
+In reality, the fracture has a certain thickness, but it is so small that it may be approximated by a 1D line.
+This is important when estimating the heat transfer coefficient, as discussed below.

 ### Geometry and mesh

-In the "conforming" case, all fracture nodes are also matrix nodes: the fracture elements are actually created from a sideset of the 2D matrix elements.
+There are two cases: "conforming" and "nonconforming".
+In the conforming case, all fracture nodes are also matrix nodes: the fracture elements are actually created from a sideset of the 2D matrix elements.
 The conforming case is shown in FiguresREF_TODO: the solution domain consists of the `fracture` subdomain (1D red line) and the `matrix` subdomain (in blue), which share nodes.
-In the "nonconforming" case, no fracture nodes coincide with matrix nodes.
+In the nonconforming case, no fracture nodes coincide with matrix nodes.
 The nonconforming case is shown in TODO.

 ![Image](fracture_diffusion/fracture_diffusion_conforming_geometry.png)

 ![Image](fracture_diffusion/fracture_diffusion_conforming_mesh.png)

+The conforming case is explored using a non-MultiApp approach and a MultiApp approach, while the "nonconforming" case can only be explored using a MultiApp approach.

 In all cases, the finite-element mesh dictates the spatial resolution of the numerical solution, and the analysis that follows ignores this by using the same spatial resolution in each model.
 However, it is important to remember that in practice, the use of finite elements means the solution is never "exact".
 For instance, using large matrix elements will probably lead to poor results.
 Large elements also produce more noticable overshoots and undershoots in the solution, which may be observed in the current models if the matrix `ny` is too small.